cds-snc/covid-alert-data/README.md

 ### Data coverage

 Due to the app’s [privacy-preserving design](https://github.com/cds-snc/covid-alert-documentation/blob/main/COVIDAlertPrivacyAssessment.md#5-how-does-the-covid-alert-app-work), in-app metrics don’t necessarily represent all of the phones running the application.
-The app’s privacy-preserving design means that it isn’t possible to know if all phones are reporting in.
-Users with older versions of COVID Alert that predate the introduction of in-app metrics on February 25, 2021 also do not appear in this data.
+The app’s privacy-preserving design means that it isn’t possible to know if all phones are reporting in. **Users with older versions of COVID Alert that predate the introduction of in-app metrics on February 25, 2021 also do not appear in this data**.
 As a result, the CSV files pertaining to in-app metrics contained in this repository should be considered a sampling of the full population of COVID Alert users.

 The values displayed for older time periods may also increase over time.
 This can happen when a phone has had data turned off for a period of several days.
 When it comes back online it will send metrics to the server, causing the historic values to increase.